hy520484/general-NLOS/README.md

 ## Experimental Data

  The experimental data captured by our system are in the folder `experimental_data`.
-The subfolder `tuan` contains the data of NLOS imaging with irregular scanning pattern, and the subfolder `wall` contains the data of NLOS imaging with non-planar relay wall.
+The subfolder `tuan` contains the data of NLOS imaging with an irregular scanning pattern, and the subfolder `wall` contains the data of NLOS imaging with a non-planar relay wall.

 ## Public Data